festus-sulumeti/phase_1_week_1_ToyProblems/README.md

 1. Any Editor (Best to use will be vs code)
 2. Any web browser with the latest ES version
 3. Quokka(OPtional)
+4. Use code runner

 ## Languages and technology used
 1. JavaScript
+2. Install the readline node module
+3. install node

 ## Steps to run the project
 1. Clone the repository